-Choral Chameleon's 10-voice Ensemble takes you on a whimsical journey through the magic of choral storytelling.
+Choral Chameleon's 10-voice Ensemble takes you on a whimsical journey through the magic of choral storytelling

-Program features World Premiere by Dale Trumbore, 'Footnotes to a History of Music', set to a text by poet Kristina Marie Darling.
+Program features World Premiere by this Season's Composer-in-Residence Dale Trumbore: Footnotes to a History of Music, set to a text by poet Kristina Marie Darling.

 Harnessing powerful commentary in the style of the Greek chorus, combined with the beauty and empathy of human singing, this unique performance will narrate rich life stories, of both a sacred and a secular ilk, through the lenses of composers from across five centuries, iincluding: Mateo Fletxa el Viejo, Josquin des Prez, The Beatles, and others, including a new arrangement by Michelle Coladonato of 'The Gambler' by the band Fun.

 God from the machine: Music at the intersection of the mechanical human voice and the pipe organ's soul.
 Presented by Choral Chameleon's 50+ voice Chorus.